wthomson/FitHome-docs/ElectricityMonitor.md

 Let's use our [issues](https://github.com/BitKnitting/energy_monitor_firmware/issues) section to exchange questions, pass along information, assign tasks, etc.

+_PLEASE evolve the documentation if it can be improved.
+This will benefit us all!_

 # The Electricity Monitor
 The Electricity Monitor gathers power readings from our breaker box
 and sends these readings to a Raspberry Pi where the readings are stored within a mongo db.
 This is an image of our breaker box: